METEO 3 Lesson 13 Images

 Text description of the parts of Pennsylvania made it well into the 80s, while it was just 48 degrees Fahrenheit in Erie image.

 The image is a weather map showing temperatures across Pennsylvania and parts of neighboring states, labeled with specific cities.
-The map features a color gradient representing temperature variations, ranging from cooler greens in the north to warmer oranges and reds in the south.
+The map features a color gradient representing temperature variations, ranging from cooler greens in the north to warmer oranges in the south.
 It displays a mix of geographic boundaries with major cities labeled in yellow font along with their corresponding temperatures in white numbers.
-The temperature readings vary from 48°F in Erie to 93°F in Cumberland.
+The temperature readings vary from 48°F in Erie to 93°F in Cumberland, Maryland.
 A header at the top indicates the information is about temperatures, with a specified date and time of Friday, April 13, 2018, at 5:00 PM EDT.
 The "weather world" logo is in the top left corner.

 rainfall forecast for Hurricane Florence (2018) from the Weather Prediction Center